Types of butterflies whose wings can be found in our jewellery

 Attacus atlas

 belongs to the family Suturniidae.
-In Slovak it is known as okán vrbový, in English as snakedhead moth by the drawing of snake heads on the tips of the forewings.
-It occurs in tropical and subtropical forests of Southeast Asia.
-With a wingspan of 250-300 mm, it is one of the largest butterflies in the world.
+In Slovak it is known as okán vrbový, in English as snakedhead moth according to the drawing of snake heads at the tips of the forewings.
+It occurs in the tropical and subtropical rainforests of Southeast Asia.
+With a wingspan of 250–300 mm, it is among the largest butterflies in the world.
 Females are larger and heavier than males.
-In India, these butterflies are bred for their silk thread.
-The silk of this butterfly is secreted by the caterpillar and is similar to wool.
-The fibre has a higher longevity and is known as Fagara.
+In India, these butterflies are bred for their silk fibre known as Fagara.
 The butterfly was first described by the Swedish biologist Carl von Linné in 1758.

 Brahmea tancrei